 Most of your running should be relatively easy, with strides, surges and hills as consistent fundamental work.
 Variation in your pace, along with terrain, shoes, and effort, will help you prevent overuse injuries as your body won’t get used to doing one particular type of training.

 To get you started, read my (lengthy) article on Dynamic Warm-ups and Core Routines.
 You should also incorporate strength exercises in the gym if you can – focus on compound, multi-joint movements like lunges, dead lifts, and squats.
-If you don’t know where to start, the Rebel Strength Guide provides videos for each exercise and numerous training plans (I bough it and love it).
+If you don’t know where to start, the Injury Prevention for Runners program provides videos for each exercise and numerous training plans (I bough it and love it).

 Once you’re comfortable with a flexibility warm-up, core/strength warm-down, and different types of training stresses your chance of injury is going to plummet.